-Vonda McIntre (who is a brilliant Nebula Award Winning Author) has even posted some of the really awful covers her publisher (traditional) thought were a good idea.
+The (now) late Vonda McIntre (who is a brilliant Nebula Award Winning Author) even posted some of the truly awful covers her publisher (traditional) thought were a good idea.
 And, because she was a mere author and had no control over the covers?
 She had no say.

 Myth #9—Self-Published Authors Can’t Make a Living

 Many don’t.
 This job is not for everyone.
 But then again, most traditional authors would make more flipping burgers.